Townsville: Culture, events and festivals

+The city is home to the Townsville Saint, a 6 m stick figure depicting The Saint on the northern cliff face of Castle Hill, painted by seven first-year University College of Townsville (which would later become James Cook University) students on St Patrick’s Day, 17 March 1962.
+The figure went on to survive numerous attempts at removal.
+On 28 May 1993, The Saint became integrated with the heritage significance of the hill as a natural and cultural landmark.
+In 2013, the Townsville City Council won legal ownership of The Saint as a trademark, protecting its use by the wider community.
+The mystery of who painted the figure was revealed on the 40th anniversary (2002) to be Graeme Bowen, Lyall Ford, Rodney Froyland, David Greve, Peter Higgins, Barrie Snarski and Robert Sothman.
+While adopted by the University from the beginning, The Saint has become iconic, surviving opposition and attempts at removal.

 The Australian Festival of Chamber Music is an international chamber music festival held over ten days each July in Townsville.
 The festival has been running since 1991, and attracts many acclaimed international and Australian musicians.
 Townsville also has its own orchestra, the Barrier Reef Orchestra, which presents concerts throughout North Queensland.
 The Townsville Entertainment Centre, seating more than 5,000 people, is host to many national and international music shows, as well as sporting and trade shows.

 The region has many renowned festivals, many which celebrate the international heritage of many that call North Queensland home.
-The Annual Greek and Italian Festivals are popular with the locals and tourists alike.
-The Townsville South hotel and restaurant strip hosts an annual Palmer Street Jazz Festival, as does nearby Magnetic Island (The Great Tropical Jazz Party).
+The Annual Greek, Italian and Indian Festivals are popular with the locals and tourists alike.
 The Stable on the Strand is celebrated each Christmas.

 The Townsville Civic Theatre is North Queensland's premier cultural facility.
 Since its opening in 1978, the Theatre has been a centre of entertainment and performing arts, providing an environment to further develop the performing arts in Townsville and the North.
-The Full Throttle Theatre Company is a professional theatre company based in Townsville.
-Full Throttle showcases the talents of local actors, designers, directors and playwrights.
-It presents four major shows a year.
+TheatreiNQ is an independent professional theatre company based in Townsville, presenting four shows a year including the popular annual Shakespeare Under the Stars in Queen Gardens.
+Dancenorth Australia is a contemporary dance company based in Townsville, whose works tour all over Australia and the World.
+Dancenorth is the only performing arts organisation based in regional Queensland to be included in the Australian Government's National Performing Arts Partnership Framework.